ankane/jetpack/README.md

 CMD Rscript app.R
 ```

-(no need to install Jetpack on the image)

-Also, add `packrat/lib*/` to your `.dockerignore`.

 ### Heroku

-There’s [ongoing work](https://github.com/virtualstaticvoid/heroku-buildpack-r/issues/110) to get Packrat working on Heroku.
+There’s [ongoing work](https://github.com/virtualstaticvoid/heroku-buildpack-r/issues/110) to get Packrat working with the [R buildpack](https://github.com/virtualstaticvoid/heroku-buildpack-r).

+In the meantime, you can use [Docker Deploys on Heroku](https://devcenter.heroku.com/articles/container-registry-and-runtime).

 ## Command Line